jsakamoto/Toolbelt.Blazor.SpeechSynthesis/README.md

 }
 ```

-You can also speak with detail parameters, such as picth, rate, volume, by using `SpeechSynthesisUtterance` object.
+You can also speak with detail parameters, such as pitch, rate, volume, by using `SpeechSynthesisUtterance` object.

 ```csharp
   void onClickSpeak() {